kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 `baseURL` represents a relative reference to the location of all the JS files that RequireJS must manage.

-*(Side note: I'm defining `baseURL` in a very simplified way here but the RequireJS docs outlines some best practices in terms of file structure.
-The [Load JavaScript Files section in the RequireJS docs](http://requirejs.org/docs/api.html#jsfiles "Go to the Load JavaScript Files section in the RequireJS docs") is the spot to read up on this.)*
+*(Side note: I'm using a very simplified file structure in order to keep this post from being too long, but the RequireJS docs do outline some best practices in terms of organizing your code.
+The [Load JavaScript Files section in the RequireJS docs](http://requirejs.org/docs/api.html#jsfiles "Go to the Load JavaScript Files section in the RequireJS docs") is the place to read up on this.)*
 {% prism javascript %}
 deps: ["search"],
 {% endprism %}